tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 selector: '#myTextarea',
 ```

-Choose a Skin such as the dark skin which is included with TinyMCE.
+Choose a Skin such as the dark skin which is included with {{site.productname}}.

 ```js
 skin: 'dark',